visit-dav/visit-website/pages/data.md

 date: "2015-10-15"
 ---

 VisIt comes preinstalled with a small set of example Silo files that you can plot to familiarize yourself with using VisIt.
+VisIt can read and process data from [many different file formats](https://www.visitusers.org/index.php?title=Detailed_list_of_file_formats_VisIt_supports).
+In addition, we have a lot of [example data](https://github.com/visit-dav/visit/tree/develop/data) we use in our nightly testing.

-VisIt can read and process data from many different file formats.
-For a partial list of the supported file formats, you can look at the file formats table on the Frequently Asked Questions page.
-This page provides links to other sites where you can download data in some of the other file formats that VisIt supports.
-If you want to know how to create data files that VisIt can read, please read the Getting Data Into VisIt manual.
-You can find additional information on getting your data into VisIt at visitusers.org.
-If you want us to add a link to your data here, send an e-mail to the VisIt Webmaster.
+This page provides a few links to other sites where you can download data in some of the other file formats that VisIt supports.

+If you want to know how to create data files that VisIt can read, please read the [Getting Data Into VisIt manual](https://visit-dav.github.io/visit-website/pdfs/GettingDataIntoVisIt2.0.0.pdf) or read about how to [develop a new database plugin](https://visit-dav.github.io/visit-website/pdfs/GettingDataIntoVisIt2.0.0.pdf?#page=97).

+If you want us to add a link to your data here, please [contact us](https://visit-dav.github.io/visit-website/support/#methods-of-contact).

 |**File Format**|**Example Image**|**File Format**|**Example Image**|
 |[VisIt Test Data][silo]|[![](../images/visit_data_files.jpg)][silo]|[ESRI Shapefile][esri]|[![](../images/gallery-14.jpg){:width="150px"}][esri]|